Clatir/News-Aggregator/README.md

 - **Moderated User Account Creation:** Every newly created account must be confirmed by an admin / moderator to keep bots away

+## Getting Started
+1. **Clone the repository:**
+2. **Change server name from DESKTOP-S59I6HT to the name of the server in your environment.